Top 5 Whole Life Companies for Infinite Banking

 - Highest death-benefit-to-cash-value ratio with both their Base Policy & PUAs

-- Built-in Overloan Protection Rider allowing 99% access to cash value for retirement loans (only true mutual company to offer this).
+- Built-in Overloan Protection Rider allowing 99% access to cash value for retirement loans (Penn is the only true mutual company to offer this crucial rider if you plan to use Whole Life for retirement.)

 But here are the most commonly discussed downsides of Penn Mutual:

-- At $34 Billion in assets, Penn Mutual isn’t as big as other big mutual companies.
-To put it in perspective, that’s comparable to Hershey or eBay and twice the size of Southwest Airlines.
+- At $34 billion in assets, Penn Mutual isn’t as large as other big mutual companies.
+To put it in perspective, though, Penn’s market cap is about that of Hershey or eBay and about 1.5x that of Southwest Airlines.

-- Penn is a Direct Recognition company, meaning loaned money will receive a different dividend payout than non-loaned money.
-This however, can benefit borrowers during periods of rising rates.
+- Penn is a Direct Recognition company, meaning that loaned money will receive a different dividend payout than non-loaned money.
+This, however, can benefit borrowers during periods of rising rates.

 - Penn Mutual’s Whole Life policy focuses more on having the best long-term cash value & death benefit performance than the highest early cash value.
-Their recently enhanced term rider does create more early cash value, but not as much as some of the other Whole Life companies.
+However, their recently enhanced term rider does create more early cash value, but not as much as some of the other Whole Life companies.

 #3 Guardian Life

-Historically, Guardian was always a Direct Recognition company, but implemented a feature where the policyholder can irrevocably flip to an adjustable non-direct recognition loan rate in the 11th policy year.
+Historically, Guardian has always been a Direct Recognition company, but implemented a feature that allows the policyholder to irrevocably flip to Non-Direct recognition loans in the 11th policy year.
 Again, we believe you’re better off always controlling your cost to borrow by maintaining the native Direct Recognition status after the 11th year.

 #4 New York Life

-Unfortunately, the performance of their standard Whole Life overfunded with a PUA + term rider pales in comparison to the other true mutuals on this list.
-However, their “Custom Whole Life” product is a solid performing Whole Life policy as long as you can do without premium flexibility
+Unfortunately, the long-term performance of their standard Whole Life overfunded with a PUA + term rider pales in comparison to the other true mutuals on this list.
+It’s unfortunate because New York Life still has the lowest one-time PUA load charge of 5% on every PUA you pay.
+However, their more rigid “Custom Whole Life” product performs better as long as you can do without premium flexibility.

 When families are doing large dump-ins (such as reallocating large savings account balances into a family portfolio of Infinite Banking policies), New York Life offers competitive premium deposit accounts, where you can make big deposits without turning your policy into a MEC.

-Even with the rigid premium structure of their Custom Whole Life policy, New York Life will allow for some amount of an additional term rider with PUA payments.
+Even with the rigid premium structure of their Custom Whole Life policy, New York Life will allow some additional term rider with PUA payments.
+However, similar to Mass Mutual, you must pay the maximum PUA premium every 3 years or lose your ability to overfund.

 #5 Lafayette Life Insurance Company